Dismiss Modal

 These guidelines will help you care for your condition at home:

-• If you're able to retract your foreskin:
+• If you're able to retract the foreskin:

 • Children.
-Retract the foreskin and clean with water.
+Gently retract the foreskin (don't force it), and clean with water 2 or 3 times a day.
 Depending on what has caused the infection, apply antifungal or antibiotic cream or ointment to the penis 3 times a day.
-Follow your healthcare provider's advice on which medicine to use.
+Follow your doctor's advice on which medicine to use.

-• If you have diabetes, work with your provider to keep your diabetes in good control.
+• If you have diabetes, work with your doctor to keep your diabetes in good control.

-• If you're overweight, talk with your provider about a weight-loss plan.
+• If you're overweight, talk with your doctor about a weight-loss plan.

 Follow-up care